 Penalties for Driving Without Insurance in Ohio

 It’s important to always carry proof of insurance on your person.
 If you get pulled over, you can get a ticket for failure to provide proof of insurance.
-Fortunately, you’ll be allowed to proof that you have insurance if you take your insurance card to traffic court or mail to the address listed on your ticket.
+Fortunately, you’ll be allowed to prove that you have insurance if you take your insurance card to traffic court or mail to the address listed on your ticket.

 In Ohio, the state conducts random checks to make sure that you have insurance.
 You’ll get a notice in the mail requesting proof of insurance.
-As long as your follow the listed instructions, you’ll be okay.
+As long as you follow the listed instructions, you’ll be okay.
 But, if you can’t prove that you have insurance, your license and registration will enter the suspension process.
 You’ll lose your driver’s license for 90 days, but if this has happened before, it could be suspended for up to two years.

 It’s always better to have insurance.

 How to Get Auto Insurance in Ohio